 The Group measures the cost of equity settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined by an external valuer using a Monte Carlo simulation and Black Scholes models.
+The fair value is determined by an external valuer using a Monte Carlo simulation and Black Scholes models, using the assumptions detailed in note 27.